 Handling Complex Multi-Party Negotiations

 When several insurance companies are involved, each tries to minimize its share of responsibility.
-We communicate with all parties to ensure accountability stays where it belongs.
+We communicate with everyone to make sure accountability stays where it belongs.
 Our attorneys work to present clear evidence that supports your side of the story.

 Maximizing Your Compensation Through All Available Channels